NASA Astronaut Corps: Organization

 The Astronaut Corps is based at the Lyndon B. Johnson Space Center in Houston, although members may be assigned to other locations based on mission requirements, e.g. Soyuz training at Star City, Russia.

 The Chief of the Astronaut Office is the most senior leadership position for active astronauts in the Corps.
 The Chief Astronaut serves as head of the Corps and is the principal adviser to the NASA Administrator on astronaut training and operations.
 The first Chief Astronaut was Deke Slayton, appointed in 1962.
-The current Chief Astronaut is Joseph M. Acaba.
+The current Chief Astronaut is Scott Tingle.

 Salary

 Salaries for newly hired civilian astronauts are based on the federal government's General Schedule pay scale for grades GS-11 through GS-14.
 The astronaut's grade is based on the astronaut's academic achievements and experience.
 Astronauts can be promoted up to grade GS-15.
-As of 2015, astronauts based at the Johnson Space Center in Houston, Texas, earn between $66,026 (GS-11 step 1) and $158,700 (GS-15 step 8 and above).
+As of 2023, astronauts based at the Johnson Space Center in Houston, Texas, earn between $79,766 (GS-11 step 1) and $183,500 (GS-15 step 6 and above).
 As of the new astronaut candidate class announcement of 2024, astronaut candidates will be removed from the GS pay scale and be paid on an AD 'Administratively Determined" scale.

 Military astronauts are detailed to the Johnson Space Center and remain on active duty for pay, benefits, leave, and similar military matters.